tracsion/tracsion/README.md

 ## Hi there! 👋

 I'm Hector, a passionate developer from Europe.
-I enjoy creating innovative software solutions and exploring the latest tech trends.
+I enjoy creating malware and other tech trends.
 Let's build something amazing together!

 ## About Me